Leica TL vs M10

 The TL can be obtained in three different colors (black, silver, titanium), while the M10 is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably larger (20 percent) than the Leica TL.
 Moreover, the M10 is substantially heavier (72 percent) than the TL.
-In this context, it is worth noting that neither the TL nor the M10 are weather-sealed.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the TL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.